odahu/odahu-docs/source/int_jupyterlab_extension.rst

 Jupyterlab extension
 ######################

-Odahu-flow provides the JupyterLab extension that allows you to interact with a Odahu cluster from JupyterLab web-based IDEs.
+Odahu-flow provides the JupyterLab extension that allows you to interact with an Odahu cluster from JupyterLab web-based IDEs.

 ***********************
 Installation